jrief/django-angular/docs/three-way-data-binding.rst

 it is propagated up to the server.
 Changes made to the corresponding object on the server side, are immediately send back to the client.

-.. note: This feature is still experimental, but due to its big potential, it will be regarded as
+.. note:: This feature is new and experimental, but due to its big potential, it is be regarded
-         one of the key features for future versions of **djangular**.
+          as one of the key features for future versions of **djangular**.

 .. _two-way data-binding: http://docs.angularjs.org/guide/databinding
 .. _django-websocket-redis: https://github.com/jrief/django-websocket-redis